Is it Just My Kids, Or...

 5 easy ways to help make sure your child is generalizing their learning from intervention to their school work and other daily routines:

-- When your child is writing, remind them to go back and edit for COPS.
+When your child is writing, remind them to go back and edit for COPS.
 This is our simple trick to help them remember to always use Capitals, Organization, Punctuation, and Spelling in their writing.
-If you haven't read our blog on COPS, you can check it out here!
+If you haven't read our blog about using anchor charts, specifically COPS to help cement skills, you can find it here.